OSTLCLab/gcloud-iot-tutorial/README.md

 ### Create a Datatable in BigQuery
 Our data will be stored in a big data table.

-1. Navigate to "BigQuery" in the BigData section of the main navigation in goolge consle
+1. Navigate to "BigQuery" in the BigData section of the main navigation in goolge console
 2. Select the project on the left side and then click on "Create Dataset"
 ```
 Name : pde_module